renderedtext/semaphore-docs-new/source/docs/deploying-to-amazon-s3.md

 ![Enter Credentials](https://d2l3jyjp24noqc.cloudfront.net/uploads/image/img/175/04_credentials.png)

+If you pass that screen without getting any error messages, it means that your AWS credentials are working.

 ### Adding Build Commands
 The files created during the build phase on Semaphore won't be available during deployment, so if you need to generate some files before deploying